davidetalon/ML-project-template/README.md

   │   └── models/               <- Checkpoints and final models
   │
   ├── src/
-  │   ├── logger/               <- Source code for logging
   │   ├── model/                <- Source code for your own model │   └── scripts/
   │   │    ├── data/            <- scripts and programs to process data